ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 rolling back can be a better strategy to fix errors during the integration and deployment process.

+A possible option to avoid the breakage of introducing new features or policies is to gradually introduce warnings instead of failing the whole pipeline and gradually allow developers to accomodate new policies.
+Of course, this depends on the organization maturity.
+Further on the chapter there is a section to introduce these policies or features using feature toggles.

 ### Gradually Introducing Non-breaking Stages

 Pipelines are policy.
 They are usually the means to enforce